A Conversation with Our Founder Suzanne Higgins

 March 8th is International Women’s Day, and to celebrate, we spent a few minutes speaking with—and learning from—one of the smartest, coolest, and most successful women we know: BAO founder Suzanne Higgins.

 BAO Editorial Team: Let’s start at the beginning.
 Why did you start the company?

 Suzanne Higgins: Back in 1997, we were living in Westford, MA which was a community that many in high-tech called home.
 While our friends worked for companies like Digital and Wang, I would hear about their business problems and the long sales processes they experienced.
 In those days high tech salespeople were doing their own prospecting, which took up a great deal of time.
-I realized it made sense to have someone come in and take care of that very first step: getting an initial meeting with a prospect.
+I realized it made sense to have someone come in and take care of that very first step: getting an initial meeting with a prospect - appointment setting.
 Having a partner dedicated to that first step of the sales process was good for the salesperson, and good for their company.

 SH: There have been huge changes in the industry.
 When you look at the early years for appointment setting and how it fit into the high tech sales world, the existence of our niche industry gave people pause.
 The fact that a third-party partner was calling on behalf of a client was very hush-hush.
 Today, our people are so well trained and so good at what they do that no one even questions it.